okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-dynamic-scale/index.md

 > **Notes:**
 >
 > 1. Okta communicates any updates to the DynamicScale add-on rate limits through an updated version of this documentation.
-> 2. DynamicScale add-on isn't available for customers that are using delegated authentication.
+> 2. The DynamicScale add-on isn't available for customers that are using delegated authentication.
 > 3. Not all DynamicScale multipliers are available when a customer uses both the DynamicScale add-on service and Okta inline hooks.
 When a customer is using Okta inline hooks, it's assumed that the third-party system responds to the inline hook requests in under 500 milliseconds.
 > 4. API endpoints that end with an asterisk (for example, `/oauth2/v1*`) refer to calls that use that base schema and don't match a specific endpoint.
 >

+Contact your Okta sales representative regarding other options if:

-If your usage pattern exceeds the rate limits offered by the DynamicScale add-on, or the endpoint that you're consuming isn't listed as part of the DynamicScale add-on, then contact your Okta sales representative regarding other options.
+* Your usage pattern exceeds the rate limits offered by the DynamicScale add-on
+* The endpoint that you're consuming isn't listed as part of the DynamicScale add-on